Astroprogramm/PF-E-commerce-Olist/README.md

 * **Week 2:**

   In this week the ETL was performed, the Extraction and Transformation was done with Python, and Load with PyMySQL and SQLAlchemy to a data warehouse located in Google Cloud Storage.
 Automatization of this process was made with Airflow, and will be finished in week 3.

+* **Week 3:**

+  Different machine learning models were developed to provide information in the areas of sales and user feedback.
+Likewise, dashboards with analytics on the provided data and KPIs were created.

 ### Tech stack:

 1. Python